kthohr/optim/README.md

 make install
 ```

-The last line will install OptimLib into `/usr/local`.
+The final command will install OptimLib into `/usr/local`.

 There are several configuration options available (see `./configure -h`):
 * `-c` a coverage build (used with Codecov)